 6 Steps for a Successful Personal Wellness Program

 When it comes to personal health and wellness, we are dealing with some sobering realities as a society.
-For instance, did you know that half of all adults suffer from at least one chronic health condition?
-Or how about that 7 of the 10 top causes of death in 2014 were the result of chronic conditions, most notably heart disease and cancer?1
+For instance, did you know that more than half of all adults in the US suffer from at least one chronic health condition?
+Or how about that 7 of the 10 top causes of death in 2019 were the result of chronic conditions, most notably heart disease and cancer?1 2

 While these and other similar statistics are cause for concern, we also know that certain behaviors, such as lack of physical activity and poor diet, correlate to these serious health conditions.
 So whether you are looking to overcome a chronic condition, prevent one from developing in the first place, or just improve your overall quality of life, there is always hope.